 Morris County Department of Human Services and the Office of Temporary Assistance (Emergency Assistance) offers homeless prevention and services such as relocation and shelter placement.
 They administer TANF, General Assistance & SSI.
 Social workers offer case management, assistance with back rent, rent security, emergency shelter placements, first month's rent, and utility and heating bill assistance.
 The main office is in Morristown, and can be reached at (800) 640 – 9783.
 Find more details on public aid in Morris County.

 In addition to the services above, the state has several other benefits for very low income families.
 As some examples, there may be funds for paying security deposits on approved low income apartments.
 Some families regaining self-sufficiency can receive loans for expenses such as rent and housing costs.
 Also, Morris County residents, such as senior citizens, can enroll into Medicaid or prescription programs.
-Click here for details on public aid, as there are many resources available.
+Click here for details on public aid in New Jersey, as there are many resources available.